-- 35. It is very positive that s.3(1) makes it clear that the Act is paramount and that information can only be denied to requestors under the provision of the Act and no other.
-Likewise, it is positive that s.3(2) requires the Act to be interpreted to promote the key objectives of the law. - 36.
+- 36. It is very positive that s.3(1) makes it clear that the Act is paramount and that information can only be denied to requestors under the provision of the Act and no other.
+Likewise, it is positive that s.3(2) requires the Act to be interpreted to promote the key objectives of the law. - 37.
 To strengthen the Act and to make absolutely certain that the right to information is clearly entrenched in the law, consideration should be given to including a further clause in this section which specifically recognises every person's right to access information.
 This will provide the foundational framework around which the remainder of the Act will be built.
 Such provisions are commonly included in access laws and can usefully be coupled with a broad definition of what the right covers.
-The provisions in the South African Promotion of Access to Information Act 2000, s.11(1) of the Trinidad & Tobago Freedom of Information Act and s.2(i) of the Delhi Right to Information Act provide good models:
+The provisions in the South African Promotion of Access to Information Act 2000 and s.11(1) of the Trinidad & Tobago Freedom of Information Act provide good models: